DuarteSerranoR/RaftImplementation/README.md

 # RaftImplementation
 Project for Distributed Systems - Lib developed for learning.
-In colaboration with Afacs 'https://github.com/Afacs'.
+In collaboration with Afacs 'https://github.com/Afacs'.